 The long road to my doctorate began in 2005 when I was accepted to the University of California, Davis.
 I started UC Davis as pre-med striving to become an anesthesiologist, but shifted focus when I learned about professional counseling during a course my junior year.
 Long story short, I fell in love with the field and a few short years later received my Bachelors in Genetics with a minor in Psychology.
 I never looked back!

-After gaining some practical experience, I was accepted in the Couples and Family Therapy Master’s program at Alliant International University, Sacramento.
+After gaining some practical experience, I was accepted in the Marriage and Family Therapy Master’s program at Alliant International University in Sacramento.
 The program deeply impacted my life, enhancing my natural abilities with lots of meaningful insights, skills, and techniques to be able to help those I am fortunate enough to serve.

 As an undergrad I interned with the Yolo County Suicide Prevention Crisis Hotline.
-Upon graduation I worked for the Yolo Community Care Continuum- Farm House as a Mental Health Worker.
-The Farm House is an eighteen month residential program for adults with a chronic or acute mental health illness who are working on community reintegration after an acute psychiatric hospitalization.
-In three years, I was able to advanced from a Mental Health Worker to Lead Mental Health Worker.
+Upon graduation I worked for the Yolo Community Care Continuum- Farm House, which is an eighteen month residential program that helps adults with a mental health illness reintegrate back into the community.
+In three years, I was fortunate to be promoted from a Mental Health Worker to Lead Mental Health Worker.

 During my Master’s program my passion and skills in mental health work became known and I was recruited to join Turning Point Community Programs.
-I started as a Housing Support Specialist in Yolo County working with adults with severe mental health challenges and over time expanded the scope of services I provided to community based rehabilitation and drug and alcohol treatment.
+I started as a Housing Support Specialist in Yolo County working with adults with severe mental health challenges and over time expanded to provide community based rehabilitation and drug and alcohol treatment.
 Pursuing my Master’s in Marriage and Family Therapy afforded me the opportunity to transition from providing adult clinical case management to providing children’s therapy.

 While working at Turning Point Community Programs as a Children’s Therapist, I simultaneously interned with UC Davis CAARE center to learn trauma focused treatment for children and adolescents.
 After I completed my internship and became a Licensed Marriage and Family Therapist, I was promoted from Therapist to a Clinical Director.
 I worked as a Clinical Director in the adult system of care, serving homeless adults and their families with severe mental health challenges.
 I have since been promoted to the Quality Assurance Manager for Turning Point Community Programs, overseeing Adult and Children Mental Health Services in over 40 programs in eight counties.